irvnet/miami-icp-workshop-may2018/lab04/README.md

 ## Task 3: Update the pod with a new version of the software

-It's great that the system is deployed, running, and scaling... but what happens when we have new versions of our software to deploy?
-To do that we can simply update the existing deployment and tell it that there's a new version to roll out.
+It's great that the system scales now... but what happens when we have new versions of our software to deploy?
+To do that we can simply update the existing deployment and tell it that there's a new version of the image currently in use that should be rolled out.

 ```
 $ kubectl set image deployment/my-deploy my-deploy=nginx:1.9 --namespace=user99-ns